oarepo/oarepo-communities/README.md

 _r(read), w(update), c(create)_

 ### Action need permissions

-Each role can be granted community-scope restricted permissions to invoke a certain actions on a record:
+Each role is granted community-scope restricted permissions to invoke a certain actions on a record.

 | role | actions |
 |-----|-------|